MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 * A Power BI Premium subscription (capacity or PPU) is required for creating and running streaming dataflows.
 * Only one type of dataflow is allowed per workspace.
-* Linking regular and streaming dataflows is not possible.
+* Linking regular and streaming dataflows isn't possible.
 * Capacities smaller than A3 don't allow the use of streaming dataflows.
-* If dataflows or the enhanced calculation engine is not enabled in a tenant, you can't create or run streaming dataflows.
+* If dataflows or the enhanced calculation engine isn't enabled in a tenant, you can't create or run streaming dataflows.
-* Workspaces connected to a storage account are not supported.
+* Workspaces connected to a storage account aren't supported.
 * Each streaming dataflow can provide up to 1 megabyte per second of throughput.

 ### Availability

-The preview of streaming dataflows is not available in the following regions:
+The preview of streaming dataflows isn't available in the following regions:

 * Central India
 * Germany North